-The City anticipates the issuance of tax supported debt in the approximate amount of \$20 million in the next 12 months, but the City makes no assurances as to the timing or amount of such potential bond issue.
+The City anticipates the issuance of Tax and Revenue Certificates of Obligation in the approximate amount of \$11,500,000 on or before December 2020.
+The City may also consider the issuance of General Obligation Refunding Bonds subject to market conditions.
+The City makes no assurances as to the timing or amount of such potential bond issues.